-Browse through our galleries and you will quickly see that most of our featured projects are face-framed, flush-inset cabinet designs; this has been our specialty for the past six years.
-Flush-inset cabinets can be designed with a traditional or contemporary look, depending a lot on the knobs and pulls you choose.
+Browse through our galleries and you will quickly see that most of our featured projects are face-framed, flush-inset cabinet designs; this has been our specialty right from our start in 2006.

 You may also want to visit our 'Contemporary Inset Cabinets' board at Pinterest.

 A framed inset cabinet, also called a 'flush inset face-framed cabinet' has doors and drawer fronts that are inset into the frames and the face of the doors are flush with the face of the frames.

 Although this is a traditional method of building cabinets, it can work equally well with traditional, transitional and even contemporary furniture cabinet styles.